 Johns Hopkins Psilocybin Research Playlist

-A book published in 2015 titled Sacred Knowledge: Psychedelics and Religious Experiences includes a playlist of the songs used by Johns Hopkins researchers in their studies with psilocybin.
+A book published in 2015 titled Sacred Knowledge: Psychedelics and Religious Experiences includes a playlist of songs used by Johns Hopkins researchers in their studies with psilocybin.

 One playlist that has been carefully developed through trial and error and has been found to work well with many different people over time is included at the end of this book.
 It includes a signiﬁcant amount of classical music, symphonic and choral, as well as some Hindu chant, in the intense portions of the session and lighter selections near the return to everyday reality at the end of the day.15